Turkey, Wild Rice and Cranberry Stuffed Peppers

 - ¼ teaspoon dried thyme

-- ¾ cup freshly shredded provolone cheese
+- ¾ cup shredded regular or dairy free mozzarella cheese

 - fresh chopped parsley, for garnish